Glossary

 Conception

-The fertilisation of an ovum (egg) or the act of becoming pregnant.
+The fertilisation of an ovum (egg) by the sperm; the act of becoming pregnant.

 Cone biopsy